EZ-Robotics/EZ-Template/ez-template-docs/tutorials/example_autons.md

 description: Some examples and test routines
 ---

+Reading documentation can be overwhelming, so EZ-Template has example autonomous routines for you to use and modify on your own to learn by doing.

 ## Assumed Constants
 These are default speeds that we can use throughout our autonomous routines to make it easier to modify them retroactively.